t-nicole13/Wine_Store_DB/README.md

 3. Clean DataFrames to remove any rows missing data.
 4. Add a column for wine color to both DataFrames.
 5. Filter both DataFrames for a quality score that is at least 7.
-6. Merge the 2 DataFrames together.
+6. Concat the 2 DataFrames together.
 7. Export the merged DataFrame to pgAdmin 4.
 8. Create tables in pgAdmin 4 based on alcohol content.